 - On an annual basis, portfolio companies are requested to report certain climate metrics as part of a set of ESG KPIs which are reviewed by the DunPort's Investment Committee, disclosed to our investors and consolidated for external reporting.
-The climate metrics requested include: - Whether the investee measures its carbon footprint and if so a breakdown of Scope 1, Scope 2 and Scope 3 greenhouse gas emissions (where available); - Details of any carbon reduction target set; - Details of any initiative taken by the company to reduce its carbon footprint; - Energy consumption in kWh; - Water consumption in litres; and - Any climate-related litigation. - In addition to the above quantitative metrics, there is ongoing qualitative assessment of Physical and Transition Risks and Climate-related Opportunities (as part of ongoing credit monitoring activities). - As part of the ongoing evolution of our climate strategy, the firm will evaluate the introduction of other metrics that may be helpful to assess and monitor climate-related matters, for example, Weighted Average Carbon Intensity, Revenue eligible for EU Taxonomy amongst others.
+The climate metrics requested include: - Whether the investee measures its carbon footprint and if so a breakdown of Scope 1, Scope 2 and Scope 3 greenhouse gas emissions (where available); - Details of any carbon reduction target set; - o Details of any initiative taken by the company to reduce its carbon footprint; - Energy consumption in kWh; - o Water emissions in m3; and - o Any climate-related litigation. - In addition to the above quantitative metrics, there is ongoing qualitative assessment of Physical and Transition Risks and Climate-related Opportunities (as part of ongoing credit monitoring activities). - As part of the ongoing evolution of our climate strategy, the firm will evaluate the introduction of other metrics that may be helpful to assess and monitor climaterelated matters, for example, Weighted Average Carbon Intensity, Revenue eligible for EU Taxonomy amongst others.